Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The hotel itself is an attraction!
 It has lots of old-world charm, with beautiful architecture, marble floors, and a stunning stained glass ceiling.
 The entrance to the spa was once the building’s grand fireplace!

-I was also delightfully surprised with the automatic upgrade we received because of my Marriott Gold status (matched from the complimentary Starwood Gold status from The Business Platinum® Card from American Express OPEN), giving us a larger room on a higher floor.
+I was also delightfully surprised with the automatic upgrade we received because of my Marriott Gold status (matched from the complimentary Starwood Gold status from The Business Platinum® Card from American Express), giving us a larger room on a higher floor.

 But the rooms themselves weren’t the most spectacular I’d ever stayed in.
 They felt a little shabby.